SolaceDev/solace-dev-codelabs/markdown/solace-masterclass/solace-masterclass.md

 * **Microservices Architecture**: The system is broken down into smaller, independent services that communicate with each other through messages.
 This makes the system more scalable, resilient, and easier to maintain.
 * **Event-Driven Architecture**: Events are used to trigger actions in different parts of the system.
 For example, placing an order triggers an event is subscribed by multiple interested consumers.
 This makes the system more flexible and responsive to changes.
 * **Publish-Subscribe Pattern**: Services publish events to a central message broker, and other services can subscribe to those events.
 This allows for loose coupling between services, as they don't need to know about each other directly.

-As a part of the workshop you will have access to prebuilt applications and artefacts which you will be using in this segment of the workshop.
+As a part of the workshop, you will have access to prebuilt applications and artifacts which you will be using in this segment of the workshop.

 ### 1. Order Service